Are you ready for the big ‘C’ word?

 So, rather than putting this communication in the hands of the customer, or directing it through your carriers’ clunky websites, why not offer it upfront on your own website or in your app?
 With AI-powered delivery tracking technology, you can easily keep a handle on this information during busy periods and provide updates to your customers in a language and environment they feel comfortable with.

 “Retailers can prevent their customer service teams from being inundated with expensive WISMO calls next peak season.
 By adding integrated tracking information on their own websites, then sending updates through texts, emails, push notifications or their app, retailers can control their customer experiences and benefit from upsell opportunities . . . and be more likely to have that happy shopper buy from them again.”

 So, with three simple tweaks to your warehouse operations, checkout options and communication process, you can vastly improve the customer experiences next peak season.
 The end result?
 Happier, informed shoppers and far less complaints or demands on your customer service staff.

 Sorted exists to make all three parties delighted.
 We say: get first-time delivery percentages into the high 90s by spoiling the consumer for choice.
 Allow them to choose any drop-off point; anywhere, anytime.
 Doorstep, convenience store, neighbour.
-Tomorrow or a week next Tuesday… If things change, keep the consumer updated and let the carrier know immediately, with products like SortedREACT.
+Tomorrow or a week next Tuesday… If things change, keep the consumer updated and let the carrier know immediately, with our post-purchase experience product, SortedREACT.
 Do everything possible to complete the purchasing experience with a seamless delivery experience.